JHU-PL-Lab/www-fpse/lecture/more-modules.md

   sig ... end
 ```

-And remember that we can inline module definitions, so the following will work, too.
+And remember that we can inline module definitions, so the following will work as well.

 ```ocaml
 # module SListMap = Map.Make (struct type t = string list [@@deriving compare,sexp] end);;